 Joseph J. Grano, Jr. became a member of our board of directors in October 2017.
 He has been a director of Aevi Genomic Medicine, Inc. (NASDAQ:GNMX), a biopharmaceutical company, since March 2013, and he also has more than 30 years of experience in the securities and financial services industries.
 Since 2004, he has served as Chairman and CEO of Centurion Holdings LLC, a provider of advisory services to public and private clients on business strategy and capital markets access.
 From 2001 to 2004, he was Chairman and CEO of UBS Financial Services Inc. (formerly UBS PaineWebber), where he was instrumental in helping to bring about the merger of PaineWebber with UBS in 2000.
 Prior to joining PaineWebber, he held various senior management positions with Merrill Lynch & Co., including Director of National Sales.
 Mr. Grano also serves as Chairman and CEO of root9B Holdings, Inc. (OTC PINK: RTNB), a cybersecurity and regulatory risk mitigation company and as Chairman of the Board of Governors of the National Association of Securities Dealers (NASD) (predecessor to the Financial Industry Regulatory Authority (FINRA)), and was formerly a member of the NASD's Executive Committee.
-In addition to his industry experience, Mr. Grano serves as a member of the City University of New York's Business Leadership Council and President of the Advisory Board of Law Enforcement Against Drugs, and from 2002 until 2005 served as the Chairman of the Homeland Security Advisory Council.
-He has also previously served as the Vice Chairman of the Queens College Foundation Board of Trustees, and has previously sat on the board of directors of the YMCA of Greater New York and on the board of Lenox Hill Hospital, among his other civic and philanthropic endeavors.
-Mr. Grano holds Honorary Doctorate of Law degrees from Pepperdine University and Babson College as well as Honorary Doctor of Business Administration degree from Queens College, City University of New York and Central Connecticut State University.
-In addition, he holds an Honorary Docto
+In addition to his industry experience, Mr. Grano serves as a member of the City University of New York's Business Leadership Council and President of the Advisory Board of Law Enforcement Against Drugs, and from 2002 until 2005 served as the Chairman of the Board of Greater New York and on the board of Lenox Hill Hospital, among his other civic and philanthropic endeavors.
+Mr. Grano holds Honorary Doctor at Letters degrees from Pepterdine University and Babson College as well as Honorary Doctor of Business Administration degree from the University of New York and Central Connecticut State University.
+In addition, he holds an Honorary Doctor of Business Administration degree from the University of New York and Central Connecticut State University.
+In addition, he holds an Honorary Doctor of Business Administration degree from the University of

 Robert Greifeld became a member and the Chairman of our board of directors in July 2017.
 Mr. Greifeld is a co-founder of North Island.
 He previously served as Chairman of the board of directors of The Nasdaq Stock Market LLC ("NASDAQ") until May 10, 2017 and as Chief Executive Officer of NASDAQ from 2003 to 2016.
 During his tenure, Mr. Greifeld led NASDAQ through a series of complex, innovative acquisitions that extended the company's footprint from a single U.S. equity exchange to a global exchange and technology solutions provider, nearly quadrupling revenue, growing annual operating profits by more than 24 times and achieving a market value of over \$11 billion.
 Mr. Greifeld is a member of the Economic Club of New York and the NYU Stern Board of Overseers.
 He is founder and Chairman of the USA Track & Field Foundation, which supports emerging athletes and inner-city youth athletics.
 Mr. Greifeld holds a Masters in Business from New York University, Stern School of Business, and a B.A. in English from Iona College.
 Mr. Greifeld's previous industry leadership service adds significant value to our board of directors.